-To obtain the IP address and port number for the NIS server process, ypbind broadcasts for any NIS server within its domain.
+To obtain the IP address and port number for the NIS server process, nsd broadcasts for any NIS server within its domain.
 The first NIS server process to respond with its IP address and port number, whether local or remote, is the process that is used to service the request.
-The IP address for the physical NIS server and the port number for the NIS server process, ypserv, are remembered by the ypbind process and used to obtain NIS database information.
-The association between the binder daemon, ypbind, and the server daemon, ypserv, must be present for binding to occur.
+The IP address for the physical NIS server and the port number for the NIS server process are remembered by the nsd process and used to obtain NIS database information.

-Figure 2-1 illustrates the binding process initiated for an ls(1) command.
-Before the ls command can list the contents of a directory, it needs to translate the file's user ID into a user's name. ls uses the library routine getpwuid(3C), which accesses the local /etc/passwd file and the NIS password file as appropriate.
+Figure 2-1 illustrates the binding process initiated for an ls command.
+Before the ls command can list the contents of a directory, it needs to translate the file's user ID into a user's name. ls uses the library routine getpwuid, which accesses the local /etc/passwd file and the NIS password file as appropriate.
 In an NIS environment, this entails accessing the password map in the NIS database.
 Note that the general process is the same whether binding occurs on the local system or between remote systems.
+For more information, see the ls(1) and getpwuid(1) reference pages.